w8tcha/CKEditor-CodeMirror-Plugin/README.md

      // Set this to the theme you wish to use (codemirror themes)
 	theme: 'default',

-	// "Whether or not to use Beautify for auto formatting
+	// "Whether or not to use Beautify for auto formatting On start
-	useBeautify: false
+	useBeautifyOnStart: false
 };

 ````